IshaSingh0228/TerraformVault/VaultBasic.md

 ```
  - To initialize the vault, run: ``` vault operator init -key-shares=5 -key-threshold=3 ```
    Here, I am initializing it with *5 unseal keys* and atleast *2 keys* to unseal the vault
-   At the time of initialization, we will get two information
+   At the time of initialization, we will get two pieces of information
     - Root Token
     - Unseal keys
  - Once initialization is completed, you will receive 5 keys and a Root Token.
 Make sure to copy them and keep it secure.
- - Run ``` vault status ``` again, and you will see * Initialization status* set to true, and total key shares and threadhold keys values are set.
+ - Run ``` vault status ``` again, and you will see * Initialization status* set to true, and total key shares and threshold keys values are set.

 ```
 $ vault status